Herbert J. McChrystal: Career

-McChrystal graduated from New Mexico Military Institute 1942 JC and the United States Military Academy in 1945, and was part of the occupying force in Germany after World War II.
+After completing high school in Pullman, Washington, McChrystal graduated from New Mexico Military Institute Junior College in 1942 and the United States Military Academy in 1945, and was part of the occupying force in Germany after World War II.

-He served a tour of duty in Korea with the 15th Infantry Regiment, part of the 25th Infantry Division, and received his first Silver Star.
+He served a tour of duty in Korea with the 14th Infantry Regiment, part of the 25th Infantry Division, and received his first Silver Star.

+McChrystal graduated from the advanced course at the Infantry School in 1952, the Command and General Staff College in 1955 and the National War College in 1965.
+After serving on the staff of the United States Army War College, he studied international relations at Georgetown University from August 1957 to February 1959.

 He served two tours of duty in Vietnam.
 During his first tour, he commanded the 2nd Battalion, 18th Infantry Regiment, part of the 1st Infantry Division.
 His second tour was in 1968; he commanded the 2nd Brigade of the 4th Infantry Division and then was chief of staff for the 4th Infantry Division.

 In the early 1970s he was director of the Planning and Program Analysis Directorate at the Pentagon.
 His final posting was leading the Test and Evaluation Command at Fort Hood, Texas.

-He retired from the military in 1974.
-His decorations included four Silver Stars, the Bronze Star Medal, the Distinguished Service Medal and the Combat Infantryman Badge.
+He retired from the military on July 1, 1974.
+His decorations included the Distinguished Service Medal, four Silver Stars, two awards of the Legion of Merit, the Distinguished Flying Cross, the Bronze Star Medal with "V" device and oak leaf cluster, ten Air Medals and the Combat Infantryman Badge.

 Later life

-After leaving the military, he spent four years as a political-military consultant to RAND Corporation, and worked for several years on the staff and faculty of the Florida Institute of Technology, where he also earned a Master of Business Administration.
+After leaving the military, McChrystal spent four years as a political-military consultant to RAND Corporation, and worked for several years on the staff and faculty of the Florida Institute of Technology, where he also earned a Master of Business Administration in 1981.
+McChrystal taught computer courses and served as director of professional development.
+He founded the continuing education program at Florida Tech in 1980.

 Later, he went on to form a logistics consultation firm with Nedra R. McChrystal, his third wife.
+They moved to Kingsport, Tennessee in 2001.

-McChrystal died on December 10, 2013, in Kingsport, Tennessee.
+McChrystal died on December 10, 2013, in Kingsport.
+He was interred at Arlington National Cemetery on June 18, 2014.